jupyterhub/systemdspawner/README.md

 The primary use case for the Systemd Spawner is to provide the isolation benefits of Linux Containers (Docker, rkt, etc) without the complexity of image management.
+You also get to use all the traditional system administration tools you know and love, without having to learn an extra layer of container related tooling.
+This is very important for installations upto a certain size.

 The following features are currently available:

 1. Limit maximum memory available to each user